Power Battle Watch Car

-Power Battle Watch Car is an animated television series produced by SAMG Animation, in association with Hyundai Motor Company, Innocen Worldwide (an in-house advertisement agency within Hyundai Motor Group), Union Investment Partners and CJ E&M.
+Power Battle Watch Car is a South Korean animated television series produced by SAMG Animation, in association with Hyundai Motor Company, Innocen Worldwide (an in-house advertisement agency within Hyundai Motor Group), Union Investment Partners and CJ E&M.

 The show also goes by the title Wrist Racers; this title is used in the UK and Mesin Duel in the Malaysia.
 The show also has similarities with the Pokémon TV series, in that humans train and battle alongside non-human allies.

 Plot

 The series is set in "the not so near future".
 An automobile company named JHC Motors has created high-tech toy cars for kids, WatchCars, which are miniature sentient robotic cars that have become good companions to children and adults alike.
 Ever since, Watch Cars have become a global trend.
 The WatchCar Battle League is a competition where WatchCars battle alongside their trainers.
 Jino, one of the young Watch Car Masters, goes to the Watch Car Battle League with his Watch Car Bluewill.
 As the undefeated and undisputed champion of the league, Kai, Jino's opponent, remains a legend.
 Jino and his WatchCar Bluewill dodge various obstacles ahead to defeat him and become the new league champion.
 Meanwhile, the evil organization the Black Shadows attempts to eliminate all WatchCars using their "Monster WatchCars".